-Bangkok has the longest city name in the world, which includes 169 characters and is listed in the Guinness Book of World Records.
+Krung Thep Maha Nakhon (Bangkok) has the longest city name in the world, which includes 169 characters, and is listed in the Guinness Book of World Records.
 The name might be extended, but the locals call their city Krungthep or 'City of Angels.'

-No Bangkok guide would be complete without talking about food and drink 💯 Bangkok is a gourmet’s paradise.
-With over 50,000 eateries offering everything from traditional Thai and Asian dishes to world-class Michelin-starred international gastronomy.
+No Bangkok guide would be complete without talking about food and drinks 💯 Bangkok is a gourmet’s paradise.
+With over 50,000 eateries are offering everything from traditional Thai and Asian dishes to world-class Michelin-starred international gastronomy.

 Sukhumvit Road is foodie heaven.
 Almost every world cuisine is represented in an endless selection of street stalls, local eateries, upscale dining haunts, food courts, and restaurants specializing in regional cuisine 📜

 Near Siam Square is Soi Ton Son, with its choice of Italian restaurants, and Chinatown is the place for a vast selection of regional Chinese food.
 For lovers of spicy dishes, Tom-Yam-Kung, a delicious but very hot soup of prawns, lemongrass, and galangal, is a must 🧐 Pad Thai is the national dish.
 It's a favorite for those who can’t take fiery flavors.